mitchute/OSULaTeXTheisTemplate/README.md

 # Contributing
 Spot an error, bug, or want to contribute?
 Create a [branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) and submit a [pull request.](https://github.com/mitchute/OSULaTeXTheisTemplate/compare?expand=1)

+# Usage
+This template was most recently used by a [masters student](https://github.com/j-c-cook) who completed his degree requirements in December 2021.

 # License [![](https://img.shields.io/badge/license-MIT-orange.svg)](https://github.com/mitchute/OSULaTeXTheisTemplate/blob/master/LICENSE)
 Basically, feel free to use it, but don't expect me to be liable.
 I am a lowly Ph.D. student, after all.
 99.9% of this was created by others, so I take no credit for the significant amount of work it took them to compile this.